JieChen8480/regime-aware-market-uncertainty-prediction/research_summary.md

 Relevance

 This project reflects broader interests in forecasting under non-stationarity, model robustness, and empirical analysis of predictive systems in changing environments.
+It is best understood as a reproducible research artifact on regime-aware evaluation, rather than as a production-ready trading framework.